kipkurui/Python4Bioinformatics/README.md

 `pip3 install jupyter`

-Then you can quickly launch it using:

-`jupyter lab`

-NB: We will use a jupyter lab for training.

 ## How to learn from this resource?

 Download all the notebooks from [Python4Bioinformatics(https://github.com/kipkurui/Python4Bioinformatics).
 The easiest way to do that is to clone the GitHub repository to your working directory using any of the following commands: